 MyProtein is perhaps best known for their popular, inexpensive whey concentrate called Impact.
-But they have a lot of peri-workout products too, including seven different branch chain amino acid supplements, an intra-workout, a post-workout, two different pre-workout pills, and the product we’re reviewing today: MyPre V2.
+But they have a lot of peri-workout products too, including seven different branch chain amino acid supplements, an intra-workout, a post-workout, two different pre-workout pills, and the product we’re reviewing today: THE Pre-Workout, formerly called MyPre V2.

 It has about as much caffeine as you’ll find in 1.5 cups of coffee, but there are a ton of other ingredients with caffeine-like properties.
 So what’s in it?